teaching-on-testbeds/repro-DNS/docker-instructions.md

 you to log in.
 Then, click on "List View" to get SSH login details for the host.
 Use these details to SSH into the node.

-When you have logged in to each node, continue to the next section to configure your resources.
+When you have logged in to your node, continue to the next section to configure your resources.

 ### Configure Resources